The Judge John R. Brown Scholarship Foundation 27th Annual Brown Award

 Houston, Texas 77027

-The Judge John R. Brown Scholarship Foundation is pleased to announce the twenty-fifth annual Brown Award.
-The Award is in recognition of Excellence in Legal Writing in American Law Schools.
+The Judge John R. Brown Scholarship Foundation is pleased to announce the twenty-seventh annual Brown Award.
+The Award honors excellence in legal writing in American law schools.
 Any law student currently enrolled in an accredited law school in the United States seeking a J.D. or LL.B degree is eligible to submit a paper for the Award.
-The awards for 2018 will be as follows:
+The amounts awarded for 2020 will be as follows:

 $10,000 First Place,